 And it’s a strategy that works.
 Between 2015 and 2016, Glossier grew by 600% year-on-year.

 Every brand needs insight into its consumers, especially with the consumer landscape changing at such a fast pace.

 GWI conducts a global survey every quarter that’s fully opt-in, and its own panel of consumers (the largest in the world), to give marketers a true representation of their target audience.

 Relying on a single source of granular, great-quality data like this for your research makes it easier to join the dots and paint a harmonized picture of your target consumer.

 2. Get to know your target consumers.

 The DTC value proposition needs to be compellingly different, though likely complementary to existing retail channels.
-Modern data sources, like GlobalWebIndex, allow you to get under the skin of consumer drivers, looking beyond traditional demographic data to:
+Modern data sources allow you to get under the skin of consumer drivers, looking beyond traditional demographic data to: